imkowalski/PoofData/docs/Personal.md

   "phone": "62302978"
 }
 ````
-If you want to get the same person you can use URL parameters to set s specific seed like this:
+If you want to get the same person you can use URL-parameters to set specific seed like this:
 ````
 /api/user/profile?seed=1
 ````
-This will allways yield the same output, that will look like this:
+This will allways yield the same output, in that case the seedwill be used as the id, that will look like this:
 ````json
 {
   "company": "Bath Media",